By Power of PositivityPublished on December 06, 2015Last modified June 01, 2021

 Iron plays a vital role in many bodily functions.
 Primarily, they carry oxygen in the blood to all cells in the body.
 Additionally, iron helps maintain healthy skin, hair, and nails.
 Iron makes up an important part of the protein hemoglobin, which carries oxygen from the lungs to other parts of the body.

-Women, especially during childbearing years, have the highest risk of iron deficiency because of the loss of blood during menstruation.
+Women, especially during childbearing, have the highest risk of iron deficiency because of blood loss during menstruation.
 The Centers for Disease Control and Prevention recommends 18mg of iron per day for 19-to-50-year old women and 8mg per day for men.

 You can get iron from two different sources: plants and animals.
 Animal-based sources contain heme iron, and plant-based sources contain non-heme iron.
 While heme iron gets absorbed more easily by the blood, some studies have found a link between heme iron consumption and coronary heart disease.